rzegeye1/my-components/Note.md

 To run storybook - npm run storybook

 Storybook - is an open-source tool for building UI components and pages in isolation.
 It streamlines(organize) UI development, testing and documentation
+- its component driven UI development
+- its a bottom - up development model

 Storybook addons
 essential addons comes with tsdx